reflectoring/reflectoring.github.io/content/blog/2022/2022-08-15-admin-operations-with-nodejs-launchdarkly.md

 ## Performing Admin Operations with Feature Flags

 LaunchDarkly supports something named *“multivariate”* flags apart from the simple boolean, String or JSON values.
 A multivariate feature flag could be a list of different strings, numbers or booleans.
-So let’s try defining few long-lived operational flags that would update our application feature dynamically.
+We have already seen a multivariate flag that controls the log level.
+Let's look at a few different use cases in which long-lived multivariate flags can control our application dynamically.

 ### Changing the Log Level Without Restarting the Server